-Congressman Hansen Clarke was elected to represent the 13th Congressional District of Michigan the United States House of Representatives in November 2010.
+Hansen Clarke was elected to represent the 13th Congressional District of Michigan the United States House of Representatives during the 112th Congress.
 The district covered Detroit from the eastside down to southwest, the Grosse Pointes, Harper Woods, Ecorse, Lincoln Park, River Rouge, and Wyandotte.
 Congressman Clarke served on the House Committee on Homeland Security and the House Committee on Science, Space, and Technology, and as the Vice-President of the Democratic Freshman Class.
 He was a member of the Congressional Black Caucus and the Congressional Asian Pacific American Caucus.

 Before serving the citizens of Southeast Michigan in Congress, Hansen Clarke was elected three times to the Michigan House of Representatives and twice to the Michigan Senate.

 Born and raised in Detroit, Hansen Clarke spent most of his life on the eastside.
 As the son of an African-American mother and Indian father, he was exposed to diverse experiences and ways of thinking.
-His mother, Thelma Clarke, was a school crossing guard, and his father, Mozaffar Ali Hashim, was a UAW member who worked in the Ford foundry.
+His mother was a school crossing guard, and his father was a UAW member who worked in the Ford foundry.
 Hansen’s mother raised him as a single parent after his father died when Hansen was only eight years old.

-Recognizing that her son had a gift for the arts, Thelma Clarke secured private lessons for Hansen at the Detroit Institute of Arts.
+Recognizing that her son had a gift for the arts, Hansen’s mother secured private lessons for Hansen at the Detroit Institute of Arts.
 After graduating from Cass Technical High School, he received an art scholarship to attend Cornell University.
-During his time at Cornell, Hansen’s mother passed away.
-He returned to Detroit to start a business, but fell on hard times.
+During his time at Cornell, his mother passed away.
+Hansen returned to Detroit to start a business, but fell on hard times.
 It was a job at a local school created by an act of Congress that helped restore his hope and allowed Hansen to go back to Cornell to complete his degree in fine arts.
 At Cornell, he was elected to the student seat on the University Board of Trustees by campaigning to help expand opportunities for minority students to attend.